 During the three months ended August 31, 2016, the Company recorded a comprehensive loss of \$7,578, compared to comprehensive income of \$441,764 during the three months ended May 31, 2016.
-The change from the prior period was attributable to the notional decrease in market value of its shareholdings offset by the receipt a \$543,600 Newport dividend.
+The change from the prior period was attributable to the notional decrease in market value of its marketable securities offset by dividend income of \$543,600 from its Newport shareholdings.